acdlite/recompose/docs/API.md

 ): HigherOrderComponent
 ```

-Takes a **render props** component and a function that maps consumer props to a new collection of props that are passed to the base component.
+Takes a **render props** component and a function that maps props to a new collection of props that are passed to the base component.

-The default value of third argument (`renderPropName`) is `children`.
-You can use any props (e.g., `render`) for render props component to work.
+The default value of third parameter (`renderPropName`) is `children`.
+You can use any prop (e.g., `render`) for render props component to work.

 > Check the official documents [Render Props](https://reactjs.org/docs/render-props.html#using-props-other-than-render) for more details.